drutkoowski/drutkoowski/README.md

 I am a young programmer interested in Python and its frameworks <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Poland.
 - :call_me_hand: I am Damian Rutkowski
 - 📅 22 years old
-- :seedling:  I’m learning as a Back-end Developer and contributing for building web applications.
+- :seedling:  I’m learning as a Web Developer and contributing for building web applications.

 - :zap: I like spending my free time active or messing up with the code